Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/setup-content-serialization.md

 ---
-title: 'Sitecore Accelerate for partners'
+title: 'Setup Sitecore Content Serialization | Sitecore Accelerate for partners'
-description: 'Learn more about how to develop for XM Cloud'
+description: 'In this recipe you will learn how to setup Sitecore Content Serialization (SCS) for XM Cloud'
 area: ['accelerate']
 hasSubPageNav: true
 hasInPageNav: false